nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the `stats avail` command.

 Step 2. `StatsCommandParser` is then invoked to parse the argument inputted with the `stats` command, in this case it is `avail`.
-If the argument is not `avail`, `curr` or `housing`, the `StatsCommandParser` will generate an error message to the user, indicating that the requested statistic is not available.
+If the argument is not `avail`, `current` or `housing`, the `StatsCommandParser` will generate an error message to the user, indicating that the requested statistic is not available.

 Step 3.
 The `StatsAvailCommand` will then call relevant methods to obtain the needed numbers and percentages, done in the `execute` command.